john-hawkins/john-hawkins.github.io/_pages/about.md

   - /about.html
 ---

-Dr. John Hawkins is an indepedent author and consultant, director of Artificial Intelligence research with the non-profit [Pingla Institute](https://pingla.org.au) and a machine learning researcher affiliated with the [Transitional AI Group](https://transitional-ai.github.io/) out of UNSW.
+Dr. John Hawkins is the Chief AI Officer with [Instersect AI](https://theintersect.ai), director of Artificial Intelligence research with the non-profit [Pingla Institute](https://pingla.org.au) and a machine learning researcher affiliated with the [Transitional AI Group](https://transitional-ai.github.io/) out of UNSW.